coderaiser/sporty-leagues/README.md

 **Domain-driven structure**: code is grouped by what it does, not what type of file it is. `leagues/`, `badge/`, `filters/` each own their types, services, hooks, and components.
 New domains can be added without touching existing ones.

-Implemented with careful planning and implementation with Claude Code.
+Designed with careful planning and implementation with Claude Code.

 ## License